 The only downside to her cooking abilities has been the few times I’ve dared to “diet” in her presence.
 It wasn’t even really a diet, just eating less carbs before the wedding!
 Every now and then I like to cut most carbs and sugar out of my diet (the month of December is not one of those times) as a way to cleanse my body and lose a few pounds.
 Anyway, I’ve learned not to tell her this.
 At the mere mention of this locura she seems to make every possible thing I “can’t” eat and then shake her head when I say “no, gracias.”

-- 1 cup of short grain rice (Bomba is a popular brand in Spain)
+- 1 cup of short grain rice (Arroz Bomba is what I use in Spain)

 - 1-2 wide slices of lemon rind